abuiliazeed/Storefront-API/README.md

 ```
 npm install
 ```
-run the following command to start the Testing
+run the following command to start the Testing for the API endpoints
 ```
 npm run test
 ```